rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-overview.md

 ![img](http://rhodocs.s3.amazonaws.com/moto-adaptive-printer-driver/APD-Zebra-CPCP-example-template-1a.jpg)

 ### Example Template
-The template used by the Motorola Adaptive Printer Driver to print our receipt on the Zebra printer is shown below.
+The template used by the Zebra Adaptive Printer Driver to print our receipt on the Zebra printer is shown below.

 ![img](http://rhodocs.s3.amazonaws.com/moto-adaptive-printer-driver/APD-Zebra-CPCP-example-template-2.jpg)